The Positive Health Impacts of Environmental Investing

 Associate Investment Analyst; Researcher for the Global Commission on Pollution, Health, and Development

 The purpose of this commentary is to describe how environmental investors can generate significant healthcare benefits and reductions in the cost of healthcare.
+Not only environmentally can you help healthcare but technologically based too, using software like a pharmacy NPI lookup solution can make healthcare more efficient and save on wasted time, all corners of healthcare costs need to be looked over.
 It is possible to produce significant health benefits that have been overlooked until now by investing in renewable energies; energy-efficiency solutions; companies that consider their environmental impacts across operations and product lifecycles as well as from the products themselves; and technologies and processes that reduce pollution.
 Indeed, the most important causes of pollution-related health effects can be addressed by reducing the use and production of certain pollutants, including those related to the use of fossil energies.
 This commentary argues that there are both good social impacts and good business/investment opportunities for such actions.
 Further, this commentary stresses that collaborations between investors, businesses, nonprofit organizations, and governments can lead to greater positive environmental and health impacts.

 This commentary also introduces the work of the Lancet, the Global Alliance on Health and Pollution (GAHP) and the Icahn School of Medicine at Mount Sinai in their initiative, the Global Commission on Pollution, Health, and Development, which aims to become for pollution what the Intergovernmental Panel on Climate Change is for climate change.